ytree-project/ytree/doc/source/Fields.rst

 Vector fields can be added for dimensionality not equal to three in the same manner.
-This can also be used to create multidimensional fields where the components have nothing to do with x/y/z.
+This can also be used to create multidimensional fields where the components have nothing to do with x/y/z, provided the component fields have the same units.

 .. code-block:: python